usmansd/dbt-data-domain-pipeline/README_USMAN_SOLUTION.md

 ## Problem with the current implementation

 - Need to run through a loop to get the individual model running
-- Structure of the source.yml is incorrect and because of that the shell script is required.
+- shell script is required making it more complicated
-- Parent directory is missing or renamed in this repo, so location of both projects and profile yaml file is incorrect in the dbt commands running.
 - Both Dev abd Prod environment are diverging, DEV should almost always be a close replica of what prod looks like atleast in structure.
 - Purpose of manifest.yml file is unclear.
 - Current state of solution doesn't utilise any parallel processing, where we can declare threads and run multiple models at the same time.